 - **If you struggle to cut your shortbread and tray bakes without the chocolate cracking on top, set it at room temperature rather than in the fridge and it’ll be softer so therefore won’t crack when you cut it!

-- You can use normal Milk Chocolate if you wish, or even use orange extract to flavour it this traybake.
+- You can use normal milk chocolate if you wish, or even use orange extract to flavour it this traybake.

-Find my other Traybake & Christmas Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.